SnootyMonkey/Falkland-CMS/index.md

 Falkland CMS has these foundational capabilities, but is not focused on the creation of *new* content.
 Instead, Falkland CMS is used for collecting, organizing, curating and presenting existing content.

-Falkland CMS does support authoring content, but this content is [metadata](http://en.wikibooks.org/wiki/Open_Metadata_Handbook/Introduction) about existing resources intended to provide context for the collection, organization, curation, presentation and exhibition of collected resources.
-You wouldn't run a daily on-line news site with Falkland CMS, like you would with a content management system, but you might use Falkland CMS to collect, curate and present newspaper reports about the Buccaneers between 1975 and 1995.
+Falkland CMS supports authoring content, but this content is [metadata](http://en.wikibooks.org/wiki/Open_Metadata_Handbook/Introduction) about existing resources, intended to provide context for the collection, organization, curation, presentation and exhibition of collected resources.
+You wouldn't run a daily on-line news site with Falkland CMS, like you would with a content management system, but you would use Falkland CMS to collect, curate and present historical or current news reports about a particular topic.

 Because of this difference of focus, the acronym that is used for Falkland CMS is Curation Management System.
 It's not a name and acronym we use, but you could also consider Falkland CMS to be a metadata management system (MMS).